You may find the answer to that question by clicking here.

 We hold two large studio recitals a year.
 Students are strongly encouraged but not required to participate.
 If a student expresses a desire to participate in the county or state festivals, try-outs or auditions, we support them and help them to prepare.
 Although we believe that healthy competition is necessary for proper musical development for each student, we do not force students to enter them.
 We regularly point out to our students when events are upcoming, including the Trinity College London Practical and Theory Exams, which are held annually.

 Both ways have their merits.
 Rental programs are a great way to put a relatively small investment into music lessons during the initial stages of your child’s musical development.
 After a short period, however, it is best to purchase a quality instrument.
-For more detailed information and what to look for when renting an instrument click here.

 Every new student at the Bel Air Music Studios will receive a copy of the attendance policy.
 The attendance policy is also available in the waiting area.
 You may view the policy by clicking here.